iscodand/cypress-typescript-cucumber/README.md

 ## How to install this project

-> Make sure you have [Node](https://nodejs.org/en/download/current/) installed on your machine
+> Make sure you have [Node v18.12.1](https://nodejs.org/en/download/current/) (or higher) installed on your machine

 ```
-Clone this project
+# Clone this project
 $ git clone https://github.com/iscodand/cypress-typescript-cucumber/

-Install dependencies
+# Install dependencies
 $ npm install
 ```